kitmi/jacaranda/docs/src/type.md

 ## Dynamic Validation with Declarative Syntax

-Building on the foundation of `@kitmi/types`, the `@kitmi/validators` library introduces a dynamic validation system using the Jacaranda Object Modifiers Syntax (JOMS).
+Building on the foundation of `@kitmi/types`, the `@kitmi/validators` library introduces a dynamic validation system using the Js Type Modifiers Syntax (JTMS).
 This declarative syntax allows developers to specify complex validation rules by combining different types of modifiers.

 ### Modifier Syntax

-Modifiers in JOMS can be standalone or require arguments, with the latter being expressed in object or array style.
+Modifiers in JTMS can be standalone or require arguments, with the latter being expressed in object or array style.

 -   Standalone Modifiers: "<type-prefix><modifier-name>", e.g. `~isIP`, `~isEmail`
 -   Modifiers with Arguments: These can be expressed either as objects or arrays: